forcedotcom/devops-center-feedback/KNOWNISSUES.md

     Customize Application (required for our use cases) Manage Custom Permissions (required by Customize Application)

-When the organization which is installing our package has the Translation Workbench enabled, there’s another dependency for Customize Application:
+If your org has Translation Workbench enabled, there’s another dependency for Customize Application:

     Modify Metadata Through Metadata API Functions (required for our use cases) View Setup and Configuration (required by Modify Metadata Through Metadata API Functions)